souravsud/Copernicus-DEM-downloader/README.md

 In case neither --t or –-i are specified, the default input_tile.txt located in the /configuration directory is used.

-A more complete CDSE DEM Downloader Quick User Guide is available at the following link: [Link Here]()
+A more complete CDSE DEM Downloader Quick User Guide is available at the following link: [Quick User Guide](https://step.esa.int/thirdparties/sen2cor/2.12.0/docs/CDSE_DEM_Downloader_v1_3.pdf)

 ### Credentials
 User is prompted to insert username and password (one time):